betaWeb/zangdar/README.md

 <br>

-And you just have to instanciate Zandgar with the selector of the form you wan't to handle :
+And you just have to instanciate Zangdar with the selector of the form you wan't to handle :
 ```JS
 document.addEventListener('DOMContentLoaded', () => {
     const wizard = new Zangdar('#my-form')